 Tania successfully uses the CoAT method to treat patients with a variety of concerns, including edema, sciatica and back pain, sports injuries and injuries caused by accidents, TMJ syndrome, poor circulation, poor posture and general pain relief.

-For more information on this new and ground-breaking therapeutic technique, check out this link: www.appliedtensegrity.com to read about conditions that CoAT can speciﬁcally treat.
-Even better, make an appointment with Tania and she will show you ﬁrst- hand how effective the approach can be!
+For more information make an appointment with us and we will show you ﬁrst- hand how effective the approach can be!